akrothschild/telegram_chat_bot/README.md

 To test write @ai_mistral_bot on Telegram

-You may use a CLoudflare worker to start it
+You may use a Cloudflare worker to start it